RE3-Github-Organization/circle2web/content/blog/_index.md

 ---
 title: The Running Commentary -  The Security Blog
-description_markdown: Articles, News and Open-Source Intel from the people of Squared Circle Security and featured guests.
+description_markdown: Articles, News and Views from the people of Squared Circle Security and featured guests.
 image: ''
 author: team_members/tero.md